juju/docs/src/en/config-maas.md

 For further information on using Juju with MAAS, see the [MAAS and Juju Quick Start guide](http://maas.ubuntu.com/docs/juju-quick-start.html).

+## Additional notes

-See also the section on [general configuration options](config-general.html) for additional and advanced customization of your environment.
+See [General config options](config-general.html) for additional and advanced customization of your environment.